 The programme fans out

 There is already a lot to see at the exhibition, and this is just the starting point for the extensive programme in Eye's cinemas, where the longer films will be shown.
 Often accompanied by an introduction.
 There are crossovers between film, performance, dance and literature.
-During the week of 17 to 23 October, there is a focus on psychedelic film, in cooperation with Media Studies at the University of Amsterdam.
+During the week of 17 to 23 October, there is a focus on psychedelic film, in collaboration with Media Studies at the University of Amsterdam.
 On 5 November, there is a special event during US election night.
 On the Eye Film Player features several documentaries that further explore the American avant-garde.

 And should anyone still dare to experience Empire from start to finish and watch the sun set and rise there - you can.
 Eye's exhibition is open long enough every day.